kchen3490/cmsc471-final/README.md

 Our webpage contains two sections for these two purposes (analytics and playground respectively).

 The analytics tab displays the Colonist.io board for the associated game (chosen via a dropdown).
-All stored games met a set of criteria to make analysis more easier.
+All stored games met a set of criteria to make analysis easier.
+A heuristic function helps the players see the most optimal moves to make (that we have deemed).
-You may go from the first move to the last move of the game, and the board updates to show the move the player made.
+The user may analyze any turn from the first one to the last one of the game, and the board updates to show the moves the player makes.
 Game events are displayed in the game log.
 Player profiles are dislayed underneath the game log, which contain resource counts, road/settlement counts and the like.
 After they roll their dice, a bar chart updates to depict the distribution in the game currently.